gautamtata/blog/content/posts/2020-02-18-keras-mnist.md

 )
 ```

-This doesn't actually work yet, though - we overlooked one thing.
-Keras expects the training targets to be _10-dimensional vectors_, since there are 10 nodes in our Softmax output layer, but we're instead supplying a _single integer representing the class_ for each image.
+This doesn't work yet, though - we overlooked one thing.
+Keras expects the training targets to be _10-dimensional vectors_ since there are ten nodes in our Softmax output layer, but we're instead supplying a _single integer representing the class_ for each image.

 Conveniently, Keras has a utility method that fixes this exact issue: [to_categorical](https://keras.io/utils/#to_categorical).
 It turns our array of class integers into an array of [one-hot](https://en.wikipedia.org/wiki/One-hot) vectors instead.
 For example, `2` would become `[0, 0, 1, 0, 0, 0, 0, 0, 0, 0]` (it's zero-indexed).